Legal Notice & Privacy Policy

 Why do we use Google Analytics on our website?

-Our goal with this website is clear: we want to offer you the best possible service.
-The statistics and data from Google Analytics help us to achieve this goal.
+Our goal with this website is super clear: we want to offer you the best possible service!
+The stats and data from Google Analytics really help us hit that goal.

-The statistically analyzed data gives us a clear picture of the strengths and weaknesses of our website.
-On the one hand, we can optimize our site so that it can be found more easily by interested people on Google.
-On the other hand, the data helps us to better understand you as a visitor.
-We therefore know exactly what we need to improve on our website in order to offer you the best possible service.
-The data also helps us to carry out our advertising and marketing measures more individually and cost-effectively.
-After all, it only makes sense to show our products and services to people who are interested in them.
+The data we get from these stats gives us a clear picture of what's great about our website and what could be better.
+On one hand, we can tweak our site so people who are interested can find us more easily on Google.
+On the other hand, the data helps us understand you, our visitors, much better.
+This way, we know exactly what we need to improve on our website to give you the best service possible.
+The data also helps us make our ads and marketing more personal and budget-friendly.
+After all, it just makes sense to show our products and services to people who are actually interested in them!

-Google Analytics uses a tracking code to create a random, unique ID that is linked to your browser cookie.
-This is how Google Analytics recognizes you as a new user.
-The next time you visit our site, you will be recognized as a "returning" user.
-All collected data is stored together with this user ID.
-This is what makes it possible to evaluate pseudonymous user profiles in the first place.
+Google Analytics uses a tracking code to create a random, unique ID that's linked to your browser cookie.
+This is how Google Analytics knows you're a new user.
+The next time you visit our site, it'll recognize you as a 'returning' user.
+All the data collected is saved along with this user ID.
+This is how it can create user profiles that don't reveal your actual identity.

 Name: _ga